-The ancient Mah Meri tribe, known as the ‘Masked Men of Malaysia’, is one of 18 indigenous communities living in Peninsula Malaysia.
+The ancient Mah Meri tribe, sometimes referred to as the ‘Masked Men of Malaysia’, is one of 18 indigenous communities living in Peninsula Malaysia.

-They are widely regarded as some of the best mask makers in the world; some of their handicraft have been known to fetch thousands of dollars.
+They are widely regarded as highly-skilled mask makers; some of their handicraft have been known to fetch thousands of dollars.

 While many of the natives have assimilated into modern life, with jobs in nearby plantations and farms, much care has been taken to ensure that their ancient rituals and customs are documented and preserved.

 There is a small gallery/museum and traditional house in the village compound that is open to visitors.